ZEFIRO-PoliTo/MDO/Project Guidelines.md

 ## Time Tracking

 - Keep track of your hours for university credit.
-- Use the shared **Google Sheet** to log:
+- Use the format: date - hours - task - comment
-  - Date
-  - Number of hours
-  - Task or subtask worked on
-  - Short comment on what was done
 - **Tip:** update every 1–2 days for accuracy.

 ---